 Depression impacts millions of people every day, from all walks of life.
 It can lead to intense feelings of hopelessness, lethargy, frustration, along with physical ailments, for weeks or months.
 Research indicates that women have a higher incidence of depression than men.
-According to the Harvard Mental Health Letter, “Women are about twice as likely as men to develop major depression.
+According to studies, “Women are about twice as likely as men to develop major depression.
 They also have higher rates of seasonal affective disorder, depressive symptoms in bipolar disorder, and dysthymia (chronic depression).”
 While there are many theories about why this might be, I decided to delve into three subpopulations of women to learn more about how depression impacts them specifically and what resources are available to help.

 The gender difference presents early – according to the Child Mind Institute, “by mid-adolescence girls are more than twice as likely to be diagnosed with a mood disorder as boys”.
 Theories as to why there is such a striking gap include differences in emotional development, interpersonal relationships, and potentially higher rates of exposure to social media and cyberbullying.
 Girls are bombarded with negative messages every day on social media that shape their body image and influence their self-confidence, and depression is growing among this population as a result.
 Parents and caregivers should be on the lookout for whether your child has stopped taking part in activities they once enjoyed and/or has started struggling in school.
 These can be signs that something is wrong, and your child may not know how to get help.
 Seeking help can be confusing for parents and caregivers, too; check out these tips and suggestions from Child Mind to learn more about how to effectively help your teen.